jhjcpishva/notify-to-line/README.md

 ## Usage

-Recommend to use `http` cli command from [HTTPie](https://www.postman.com/cli) to test this service.
+We recommend using the `http` CLI command from [HTTPie](https://www.postman.com/cli) to test this service.

 ### Send Text Message `/text`

-Send Text Message by JSON format `{ "message": "Hello World" }` body
+Send a text message in JSON format with a body like `{ "message": "Hello World" }`.

 #### Request